-Classification: Four numbers, summing to unity, giving probability that the source belongs to the following four categories:
+Classification: Five numbers, summing to unity, giving probability that the source belongs to the following five categories:

 - BNS merger

 - NSBH merger

 - BBH merger

+- · MassGap merger

 - Terrestrial (i.e., a chance background fluctuation or a glitch)

-The figure below shows the extent of the three astrophysical categories (BNS, NSBH, and BBH) in terms of the component masses m_1 and m_2 .
+The figure below shows the extent of the three astrophysical categories (BNS, NSBH, BBH, and MassGap) in terms of the component masses $m_1$ and $m_2$ .

-Properties: Probabilities that the source has each of the following properties, assuming that it is not noise (e.g., assuming that it is a BNS, NSBH, or BBH merger):
+Properties: Probabilities that the source has each of the following properties, assuming that it is not noise (e.g., assuming that it is a BNS, NSBH, BBH, or MassGap merger):

-• HasNS: The mass of one or more of the binary's two companion compact objects is consistent with a neutron star.
+- HasNS: The mass of one or more of the binary's two companion compact objects is consistent with a neutron star. - HasRemnant: A nonzero amount of neutron star material remained outside the final remnant compact object (a necessary but not sufficient condition to produce certain kinds of electromagnetic emission such as a short GRB or a kilonova).